 If you find an injured animal, please call us immediately at (434) 263-4954 or call the Wildlife Center of Virginia at (540) 942-9453.
 Injured wild animals require expert care and not every veterinarian is equipped to deal with the particular needs of different species.
 By calling the Sanctuary or the Wildlife Center of Virginia, you ensure that the animal you’ve found will receive the best possible care.
 For most injured animals who do require assistance, we recommend:

 Wear heavy gloves if you need to touch the animal.

 Place the animal in a small, cloth-lined container or box with both privacy and ventilation.

 Keep the animal warm with a heat pad or water bottle filled with warm water (make sure the heat source is not directly on the animal).

 Do not attempt to feed any animal anything until you have been advised by a professional.

 Do not attempt to treat the animal’s wounds.

 Always wash your hands well after handling animals.
-Soap and water for at least 30 seconds
+Use soap and water for at least 30 seconds.

 Please note that in Virginia, wildlife rehabilitators are not permitted to treat adult deer or coyotes.
-If you find an injured adult deer or coyote, call your local sheriff’s department, animal control, or VDGIF officer.
-Wildlife rehabilitators are also not permitted to treat and release non-native species, including European Starlings, House Sparrows, Rock Doves [pigeons], Mute Swans, and Red-eared Sliders.
+If you find an injured adult deer or coyote, call your local sheriff’s department, animal control, or VDWR officer.
+Wildlife rehabilitators are also not permitted to treat and release non-native species, including European Starlings, House Sparrows, Rock Doves [pigeons], Mute Swans, and red-eared sliders.